isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-flea-collar-for-dogs.markdown

 The Bayer Seresto Flea Collar is a standout choice known for its long-lasting efficacy and convenience.

 Suitable for dogs over 18 pounds or older than seven weeks, this collar provides up to 8 months of protection against adult fleas, flea eggs, and larvae.
 It's odorless, water-resistant, and non-greasy, ensuring comfort for your dog while effectively repelling ticks as well.
-The flea collar will slowly and in small quantities release the active ingredients, [Flumethrin](http://npic.orst.edu/factsheets/imidagen.html) and [Imidacloprid](http://npic.orst.edu/factsheets/archive/imidacloprid.html)
+The flea collar will slowly and in small quantities releaseÂ the active ingredients, [Flumethrin](http://npic.orst.edu/factsheets/imidagen.html) and [Imidacloprid](http://npic.orst.edu/factsheets/archive/imidacloprid.html)